louiejancevski/SpotifyClone/README.md

 ![Spotify Auth](https://github.com/louiejancevski/SpotifyClone/blob/master/src/Images/spotify-auth.png)

-And also your name and username, your profile picture, how many followers you have on Spotify and your public playlists.
+Aside from those permissions, the app will also see your name and username, your profile picture, how many followers you have on Spotify and your public playlists.

-You can unauthorized this anytime after, by going to your Spotify account settings:
+You can unauthorized this anytime, by going to your Spotify account settings:

 - https://www.spotify.com/us/account/apps/

-And clicking remove access.
+And clicking 'Remove Access' from 'SpotifyClone'.

 This app also never saves your information at no point.

+Now...

+After you have logged into Spotify and gave the right access, you will finally be presented with the web player.

 ![Web Player](https://github.com/louiejancevski/SpotifyClone/blob/master/src/Images/player-demo.png)